mehdirostami/MIMICsummary/MIMICiii.md

 The following tables are available data in the MIMIC iii database.
 The documentation page is copied below.
-Please quickly consult with this page if content of some of the tables of variables are not clear to you.
+Please quickly consult with this page if content of some of the tables or variables are not clear to you.

+https://mimic.physionet.org/mimictables/inputevents_cv/

-The list of tables is in the left.
-Click on the table and you will see the list of variables and their decription. https://mimic.physionet.org/mimictables/inputevents_cv/
+The list of tables is in the left of the page.
+Click on the table and you will see the list of variables and their decription.

 ```python